NMS-Data-Acquisition/nms-data-lake/README.md

-# NMS Data Ingestion and Management for RaceStudio
+# NMS Data Ingestion and Management for RaceStudio (Rough Draft)
 ## Overview
 This project streamlines the ingestion and management of data from RaceStudio into GitHub.
 The main objective is to create a robust, automated system to organize and